Alert

 Water Level

-Water level 248.86 ft, rising 0.8 ft/day, 1.4 ft over the rule curve Tuesday.
-The lake is rising from recent rainfall.
+Water level 258.36 ft, stable, 0.1 ft below the rule curve Tuesday.
 The water level is supposed to rise from 241 ft March 1 to summer pool (260 ft) by May 1.
 Expect rapid water level rises and drawdowns as rain events happen and the Corps tries to achieve and maintain rule curve.
 For water level information, call (662)563-4531 or check at Vicksburg District Daily River Bulletin for a table OR Little Tallahatchie River @ Sardis Dam, MS for a graph OR Yazoo River Basin Reservoirs for both (click on 24-hour change for picture explanation of gate flow, spillway flow, etc.).
 Be sure to check the date on the table; it is usually updated midday.

 Additional Information